anupamahalder/Java_Development/OOP/OOP Details/Class and Object/README.md

 ## Pillar of OOP:
 ### 1. Encapsulation:
 Wrapping up data in a single unit.
 Used for security purposes.
+It is called data hiding

 ```java
 class Employee{